-- 1. Turn on your TV and the digital satellite receiver. - 2.
-Press the DIRECTV button on the remote control to put it in satellite system mode, then press MENU to bring up the Main menu. - 3.
+- 1. Turn on your TV and the digital satellite receiver. - Press the DIRECTV button to put the remote control in satellite mode, then press OK to bring up the Main menu. - 3.
 Point to and select Options. - 4.
 Point to and select System Options. - 5.
-Point to and select System Test. - If your system does not pass the system test, check these potential trouble areas: cabling, pointing the satellite dish, phone connection, and access card. - 7.
+Point to and select System Test. - 6.
+If your system does not pass the system test, check these potential trouble areas: cabling, satellite dish pointing, phone connection, and Access Card. - 7.
 If you continue to have problems, call 1-800-679-4776.